Introduction: Planning Your Affordable Murree Trip

 You don’t need deep pockets to experience Murree’s magic.
 This guide reveals local secrets for affordable stays, scenic free viewpoints, and delicious cheap eats that let you enjoy Pakistan’s favorite hill station while keeping costs under Rs.
 5,000 per day.

-Daily Budget Breakdown
+Daily Budget Breakdown for Murree

 Budget Traveler: Rs.
-2,500-3,500/day
+2,500-3,500 per day

 Splurges: Cable car rides (Rs.
 800) or fancy meals

-Where Costs Add Up
+Where Costs Add Up in Murree

-Weekend markups (avoid Fri-Sun)
+Weekend markups (avoid Friday through Sunday)

 Mall Road souvenir shops

-Peak season (Dec-Jan)
+Peak season prices (December-January)

-Taxi rides vs public transport
+Taxi rides versus public transport

 “I’ve traveled to Murree monthly for 10 years on a student budget.
 The secret?
 Local buses, homestays near Kashmir Point, and eating where shopkeepers eat – not tourists.” – Ali, Budget Travel Blogger

-Affordable Stays (Under Rs.
+Affordable Stays in Murree (Under Rs.
 3,000/Night)

 Price: Rs.
-2,500-3,000 for double room
+2,500-3,000 for a double room

-Why Choose It:
+Why Choose PTDC Motel:

 Government-run reliability